sjtrauber/a2-DataVis-5ways/READme.md

-READme.txt

-# 02-DataVis-5ways
-Sarah J. Weintraub
+# Sarah J. Weintraub

+## 02-DataVis-5ways
-Assignment 2 - Data Visualization, 5 Ways
+## Assignment 2 - Data Visualization, 5 Ways
 ===

 For this project, I used R-ggplot, R-lattice, Python-matplotlib, Python-plotly, and d3 to create the charts based on the cars dataset.